 - School Texas Christian University

 - High School Lawrence E. Elkins High School

 - Debut June 4, 2011

-He was drafted in the 13th round of the 2009 amateur draft by the St. Louis Cardinals.
-As a pro, he hit .283/.370/.390 in 70 games split between 3 teams (the Batavia Muckdogs, Palm Beach Cardinals and Quad Cities River Bandits) in 2009, then had a very good season in 2010, hitting .309/.418/.471 in 133 games between the Palm Beach Cardinals and Springfield Cardinals and putting him on the map as a prospect.
+Carpenter was drafted in the 13th round in 2009 by the St. Louis Cardinals.
+He hit .283/.370/.390 in 70 games split between three teams (the Batavia Muckdogs, Palm Beach Cardinals and Quad Cities River Bandits) in 2009, then had a very good season in 2010, hitting .309/.418/.471 in 133 games between Palm Beach and the Springfield Cardinals, putting him on the map as a prospect.
 He hit 31 doubles and 15 homers that season, scoring 93 runs while playing third base.
-He led the Cardinals farm system in hits (153, 9 ahead of another Matt, Matt Adams), runs (7 ahead of Daniel Descalso) and OBP (.003 better than Aaron Luna).
-He was named the Texas League All-Star DH (Mike Moustakas was picked at 3B) after finishing among the league leaders in average (.316, 4th, between Corey Brown and Paulo Orlando), walks (64, 4th, between Andy Parrino and Luna), OBP (.412, 3rd, after Luna and Brown), runs (76, 5th), fielding at 3B (.973, 1st), assists at 3B (222, 1st), chances at 3B (293, 1st) and games at 3B (104, 1st).
-He was named the Cardinals' Minor League Player of the Year.
+He led the Cardinals' farm system in hits (153, 9 ahead of another Matt, Matt Adams), runs scored (7 ahead of Daniel Descalso) and OBP (.003 better than Aaron Luna).
+He was named the Texas League All-Star DH (Mike Moustakas was picked at third base) after finishing among the league leaders in average (.316, 4th, between Corey Brown and Paulo Orlando), walks (64, 4th, between Andy Parrino and Luna), OBP (.412, 3rd, after Luna and Brown), runs scored (76, 5th), fielding at third base (.973, 1st), assists (222, 1st), chances (293, 1st) and games (104, 1st).
+He was subsequently named Cardinals' Minor League Player of the Year.

 2011: Breaking in to The Show